Camel Festival in Bikaner(Last Updated 29 Apr, 2022)

 Bikaner Camel Festival is celebrated every year in the pleasant weather of January.
 In 2023, the festivities start on 11th January and conclude on 12th January 2023.

 Tickets for Bikaner Camel Fair

 Bikaner Camel Festival is open to the public and anyone can come and be a part of this colourful celebration.

-The month of January could get really chilly in Bikaner especially late in the evenings till early morning.
-It is advisable that pack enough warm clothings.
-Carry sun screen lotions as well to protect your skin from sun during day time.
-When in Bikaner, one of the top things to do is to visit Junagadh Fort which forms the backdrop of the Bikaner Camel Festival.
+January could get really chilly in Bikaner, especially late in the evenings till early.
+Therefore, it is advisable to pack enough warm clothes.
+Also, carry sunscreen lotions to protect your skin from the sun.
+When in Bikaner, one of the top things to do is visit Junagadh Fort, which forms the backdrop of the Bikaner Camel Festival.

-Bikaner is service by two railway stations; Bikaner Junction and Lalgarh Railway Station.
-Both the stations are located at a distance of approximately 6 kms away from the main city and are well-connected with most of the Indian cities.
-There are frequent trains from Delhi, Kolkata, Mumbai, Jodhpur and other important cities of India.
+Bikaner is served by two railway stations; Bikaner Junction and Lalgarh Railway Station.
+Both the stations are located at a distance of approximately 6 km away from the central city and are well-connected with most Indian towns.
+There are frequent trains from Delhi, Kolkata, Mumbai, Jodhpur, and other important cities in India.

-By Road, Bikaner is well connected to every city in Rajasthan, the capital city Delhi and other important cities.
-Frequent buses of the state transports, AC deluxe buses, sleeper coaches, taxis and private vehicles ply on the route.
+By Road, Bikaner is well connected to every city in Rajasthan, the capital city of Delhi, and other important cities.
+Frequent buses of the state transports, AC deluxe buses, sleeper coaches, taxis, and private vehicles ply the route.